galczo5/mythical-angular/content/posts/setters.md

 ```

 To have trustful results, I repeated the test 10 times.
-You can try it at home, but if you want, below I presented my results.
+You can try it at home, but if you don't want, below I presented my results.

 | No  | OnChanges | Setter   |
 |-----|-----------|----------|